Unrest (Henry Cow album): LP reissues

-In 2010 Recommended Records released a 180gr. vinyl, limited (1000 copies) edition (RERVHC2LP) of Unrest, mastered from the 1999 CD edition.
+In 2010 Recommended Records released a 180g vinyl, limited (1000 copies) edition (RERVHC2LP) of Unrest, mastered from the 1999 CD edition.

 Reception

 Initial

 Reviewing the album in Melody Maker in June 1974, Steve Lake called it "a great record" and "more unified and coherent" than Legend.
 He described Unrest as "a kind of mood cycle" that starts with "optimism, working through arid wastes that suggest hopelessness and dejection ... and ending on a note of hope with the sound of an orchestra tuning up".
 Lake said the LP's second side is "neither spontaneous improvisation nor 'straight' music" and "defies classification".
 He saw Henry Cow's "unsuppressable ... humour" on "Linguaphonie" as "cock[ing] a snook at Stockhausen".
 Lake stated that Unrest is "a unique statement" that "owes allegiance to nobody", and concluded: "I love this music.
 Approach it open-minded and you can too".
-Robert Christgau, who was notoriously unfavorable to most progressive rock, gave the album a very positive review, writing: "this demanding music shows up such superstar "progressives" as Yes for the weak-minded reactionaries they are."
+Robert Christgau, who was notably unfavorable to most progressive rock, gave the album a very positive review, writing: "this demanding music shows up such superstar "progressives" as Yes for the weak-minded reactionaries they are."
 He noted that on "Bittern Storm Over Ulm", which was based on the Yardbirds' "Got to Hurry", "they break the piece down, almost like beboppers" instead of "quoting sixteen bars with two or three instruments, thus insuring their listeners another lazy identification".
-Despite criticizing the "second-rate" saxophone and the "cheap swing" of their lyrics, he concludes that the band "is worthy of its classical correlatives—Bartok, Stockhausen, and Varese rather than Tchaikovsky and predigested Bach."
+Despite criticizing the "second-rate" saxophone and some flirtations with "cheap swing", he concludes that the band "is worthy of its classical correlatives—Bartok, Stockhausen, and Varese rather than Tchaikovsky and predigested Bach."